aepks/coffee-is-a-core-value/README.md

   1. "user": Able to access all standard functionality.
   2. "manager": Able to modify account balances, adjust prices, and produce data exports.
   3. "admin": Full access, including updating the program, access to the databases, and doing basically whatever they want.
-  4. "guest": Limited access.
-Default state, without scanning an ID.
-Allows the user to input money and purchase drinks, but after 30 minutes since the last activity, the balance will be set to zero.

 ## Workflow: